Vincenwwx/riskFinder/README.md

 # INTRODUCTION
+## Project
-Development of the Demonstration System of the Advanced Risk Assessment Method for Industrial CPS
+Development of a Demonstration System of the Advanced Risk Assessment Method for Industrial CPS
+## Stuff
+Author: Wenxin Wang, University of Stuttgart

+Supervisor: Prof. Andrey Morozov, Philipp Grimmeisen and Tagir Fabarisov

 # STRUCTURE
 ## Hardware